 Enjoy great food downtown

-Your dining options are getting harder because there are soooo many good restaurants to eat at.
+Your dining options are getting harder because there are soo many good restaurants to eat at.

 This is another CASH only venue but sooo worth it.
 I highly recommend the jalapeno grits and their bbq is amazing!
 The prices are very reasonable with dining inside or outside.

-A few of our other favorites are The Eagle, Palomino, Bakersfield, Senate and Taste of Belgium.
-When in doubt stick with Vine St. and you will find multiple dining options for everyone’s pallet.
+A few of our other favorites are The Eagle, Bakersfield, Senate, and Taste of Belgium.
+When in doubt stick with Vine St. in the Over the Rhine neighborhood and you will find multiple dining options for everyone’s pallet.

 While you are downtown, you can check out Arnold’s which is the oldest bar in Cincinnati that dates pre Civil war.